-We were going to go for our honeymoon (32 years ago!), but he was in the military and couldn’t get enough leave for us to go after the wedding.
+We were going to go for our honeymoon (34 years ago!), but he was in the military and couldn’t get enough time off for us to go after the wedding.

 Yet again, we were going to go after he graduated with his Masters Degree, but decided to adopt a child and traveled to Russia instead.

 There’s always something, isn’t there?
 Good, bad, or otherwise, something like a bucket list destination can be hard to actually make happen.

 We did finally get to Maui for our 25th anniversary.
 It was wonderful and magical and everything I ever hoped it would be.
 I loved it so much!

 We both agreed we wanted to come back, but since it was pretty expensive, we decided to wait for our 30th anniversary.

 Is There a Way to Travel More and Pay Less?

 It was on that 2nd trip I started thinking, “I wonder if there’s a way to travel more and pay less?”
 We were in a beautiful condo, literally right on the beach, but it came with quite a price tag.

 How can we do things like vacation in Hawaii with the kids or travel the world on a budget, but still stay in places like that beautiful condo on the beach?

 I came home and started researching and was super excited to learn it is totally possible to travel more for less!
 There are definitely ways to book hotels for free, get free flights, take advantage of travel deals, and travel more often for less money.
 It can be done!